nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/using-okta-as-an-oidc-provider.md

 5. Click **Save** to generate the `clientSecret` and `clientID` in the `General` table of the application.
 6. Add the generated `clientSecret` and `clientID` values to your MKE configuration file.
 7. Run the `mkectl apply` command with your MKE configuration file.

+## Test authentication flow

+1. Navigate to the MKE dashboard: `https://{MKE hostname}`
+2. Select **Log in with SAML**.
+This will redirect you to Okta's login page for your application.
+3. Enter your credentials and click **Sign In**.
+If authentication is successful, you will be redirected to the MKE dashboard.